danielgraviet/pgvector_RAG/README.md

 *   The `insert_vectors.py` script uses `uuid_from_time(datetime.now())` to generate time-based UUIDs (UUIDv1) for records.
 This allows for time-based filtering in searches.
 If your data has specific timestamps, you can modify the script to use those timestamps when generating UUIDs.
 *   Ensure your OpenAI API key has sufficient credits/quota for generating embeddings and completions.
 *   The `vector_store.py` search method provides powerful filtering capabilities.
 Refer to its docstrings and the Timescale Vector documentation for more advanced usage.
+*   When resetting a timescale instance, pay close attention to the connection string and password format.
+*   Use `export TIMESCALE_SERVICE_URL="YOURPASSWORD"` to update the env file.
+*   For sanity check, run `echo $TIMESCALE_SERVICE_URL` and you should see the correct password in the root of the file.

 ## Potential Improvements / Future Work